Project Overview

-Phases 5 & 6 of the Lower Badger Mill Creek Interceptor will complete a regional sanitary sewer interceptor that was more than 20 years in the making.
+Phases 5 and 6 of the Lower Badger Mill Creek Interceptor (LBMCI) will complete a regional sanitary sewer interceptor that was more than 20 years in the making.
 Representatives from the District, Town of Verona, City of Verona, and City of Madison met in 2001 to discuss planning for sewerage service in the Lower Badger Mill Creek drainage basin.
 This basin includes parts of the far west side of Madison, the town of Middleton, the town of Verona, and the City of Verona.
-It was determined that the best way to serve the basin was with 30,000 feet of sanitary sewer interceptor pipe.
+It was determined that the best way to serve the basin was with a regional gravity sanitary sewer interceptor pipe.

-The initial design of the entire 30,000 feet of interceptor pipe was started in 2004 and completed in 2006.
-The upper 12,000 feet of the regional interceptor was constructed by the City of Madison in 2015 and 2016.
-The lower 9,500 feet was constructed by the District in phases 1 through 4 from 2006 to 2018.
-Phases 5 and 6 will complete the final middle 8,500 feet of the interceptor pipe.
-When complete, the new interceptor pipe will convey an average sewage flow of approximately 3 million gallons per day and enable the decommissioning of a temporary City of Madison sanitary sewage pump station (also called a lift station) at Midtown Road.
-Phases 5 and 6 will use the initial 2006 design as a starting point and will incorporate minor deviations from the initial design as appropriate.
+The initial design of the entire 39,000 feet of interceptor pipe was started in 2004 and completed in 2006.
+Phase 1 included 8,000 feet of pipe at the downstream end of the sewershed and was constructed from Pump Station 17 to Edward Street by the City of Verona and the District in 2006.
+Phases 2, 3, and 4 of the LBMCI from Edward Street to County Highway PD included approximately 10,000 feet of pipe that was built from 2008 to 2018.
+The upper 12,000 feet of the regional interceptor was constructed by the City of Madison in 2012, 2015, and 2016.
+Phases 5 & 6 will complete the final 9,000 feet of interceptor pipe and will connect the District Phase 4 pipe north of County Highway PD to the pipe installed by the City of Madison in 2012 at Midtown Road.
+When complete the new Phase 5 & 6 interceptor pipe will convey an average sewage flow of approximately 3 million gallons per day and enable the decommissioning of a temporary City of Madison sanitary sewage pump station (also called a lift station) at Midtown Road.
+The Phase 5 & 6 designs use the initial 2006 design as a starting point and incorporate deviations from the initial design as appropriate.

 What are interceptors and pump stations?